 J.D.
 Power may be best known for rating cars, but the marketing firm also ranks customer satisfaction when it comes to airports.
-It recently released its 2015 North America Airport Satisfaction Study, which looked at terminal facilities, airport accessibility, security check, baggage claim, check-in/baggage check, and terminal shopping.
-Airports were judged on overall satisfaction from more than 20,000 people surveyed, out of a 1,000-point scale, and J.D.
-Power looked at additional areas, such as demographics, frequent-flier status, and airport arrival.
+It recently released its North America Airport Satisfaction Study for 2016, which looked at terminal facilities, airport accessibility, security check, baggage claim, check-in/baggage check, and services like food, beverage, and retail.
+Airports were judged on overall satisfaction from nearly 40,000 people surveyed in North America, out of a 1,000-point scale.
+The surprise?
+The airport experience is actually getting better.

-If you’re flying into Philadelphia, Chicago O’Hare, Los Angeles, New York LaGuardia, and Newark Liberty this holiday, be prepared for some dissatisfaction.
+If you’re flying into Boston Logan, Chicago O’Hare, Philadelphia, Newark Liberty, and New York LaGuardia this holiday, be prepared for some dissatisfaction.
 These were ranked at the bottom of the list.
 LaGuardia is embarking on a massive redevelopment project that J.D.
 Power attributes to its drop to last place, but the airport’s new design could lead to better performance in the future.

 Here are J.D.
-Power’s top-ranked airports in North America.
+Power’s top-ranked airports in the United States for 2016.

 Tech that help take the stress out of flying

 Of course, no airport can fully guarantee a great experience.
 Delays, missed connections, cancellations, crowded terminals, and bad food will make even the best airports a miserable place.
 Should you find yourself in these situations, here is what to do if your flight is delayed or canceled, and here are a few tips and gear that can help you de-stress.